 - Timing chain problems

-- Torque converter shudder (transmission, but often misdiagnosed as engine)
+- Torque converter shudder (transmission, but often misdiagnosed as engine) — see our Silverado transmission repair guide covering the 8-speed shudder

 Overall Reliability: Fair.
 AFM issues are the biggest concern.
 Many owners delete AFM during repairs.